cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 will not affect your build settings.

 To work properly, the build script needs the environment variable **DVPDC_BASE** to point to the dvpd repository.
-In windows a convient way to achieve this, is to create a batch script in the build shell directory (suggested name "open_build_shell.bat") with the following content
+In windows a convenient way to achieve this, is to create a batch script in the build shell directory (suggested name "open_build_shell.bat") with the following content
 ```
 set DVPDC_BASE=<absolute path to your dvpd install directory>